w3c/json-ld-wg/WorkMode/newbie.md

 * TOC
 {:toc}

-The Working Group’s home page is: <span class="todo">[https://www.w3.org/publishing/groups/publ-wg/](https://www.w3.org/publishing/groups/publ-wg/)</span>.
+The Working Group’s home page is: [https://www.w3.org/2018/json-ld-wg/](https://www.w3.org/2018/json-ld-wg/).
 Looking at the left and right column of the page gives you lots of further information.
 Especially, the group's *Work Mode* is described in the [*WorkMode*](index) document and it includes information about how the WG operates, including links to the WG's various resources.

 ## Meetings